Welcome to Hansen School!

 About Hansen School

-Hansen School is in the Savanna School District which encompasses parts of the cities of Anaheim, Buena Park, Cypress and Stanton.
-Approximately 725 students attend Hansen School.
-The staff at Hansen School is composed of 25 regular education teachers, a Response to Intervention (RtI) Title I support teacher, a special education resource teacher and speech therapist, as well as psychologist, counselor, and nursing services..
+Hansen School is in the Savanna School District, which encompasses parts of the cities of Anaheim, Buena Park, Cypress and Stanton.
+Approximately 700 students attend Hansen School.
+The staff at Hansen School is composed of 28 regular education teachers, a Response to Intervention (RtI) Title I support teacher, a special education resource teacher and speech therapist, as well as psychologist, psychology intern, and nursing services.
 All of the teachers at Hansen School are fully credentialed by the California Commission on Teacher Credentialing.

-Hansen staff members attend inservices and workshops on a regular basis to keep current on exemplary teaching strategies, new curricula, and methods to best assist students in meeting grade-level standards.
+Hansen staff members attend in-services and workshops on a regular basis to keep current on exemplary teaching strategies, new curricula, and methods to best assist students in meeting grade-level standards.
 Hansen School's strong academic program ensures that the state and district standards are taught in a comprehensive manner.
-Students participate in a variety of assessments including District benchmark assessments; teacher and publisher assessments; as well as the State Testing and Reporting (STAR) program which includes the California Standards Test, Physical Fitness Testing for fifth grade students, and the California English Language Development Test (CELDT) for second-language learners.
+Students participate in a variety of assessments including District benchmark assessments; teacher and publisher assessments; as well as the State Testing and Reporting (STAR) program which includes the SBAC, California Standards Test in Science for fifth grade students, Physical Fitness Testing for fifth grade students, and the California English Language Development Test (CELDT) for second-language learners.

 Additionally, the PTA (Parent Teacher Association) is an integral part of the school’s support services through its work as parent volunteers, as program fund-raisers, and as a school-parent communication resource.